<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 Paul Berkovic, 17 January 2024

-In the realm of industrial operations, the adoption of integrated data, AI, and IoT platforms is a strategic move that can transform business processes and outcomes.
+In the realm of business operations, the adoption of hybrid iPaaS, integration, Data, AI, IoT and PaaS platforms is a strategic move that can transform business processes and outcomes.
 However, making a compelling business case for this technology requires a deeper dive into the financial and operational benefits it promises.

 This article guides you through the detailed process of constructing a solid business case, encompassing various financial calculations and considerations.

-The steps for creating the business case for an integrated data, AI + IoT platform:
+The steps for creating the business case for a hybrid iPaaS, integration, Data, AI, IoT and PaaS platforms:

 1) Define Objectives and Scope: